quellenform/blender-CurveToMeshUV/README.md

 ## What does it do?

-Unfortunately, Blender does not generate UVs with the [Curve to Mesh](https://docs.blender.org/manual/en/latest/modeling/geometry_nodes/curve/curve_to_mesh.html) node, which means that texture mapping is not really possible.
+Unfortunately, Blender does not currently generate UVs with the [Curve to Mesh](https://docs.blender.org/manual/en/latest/modeling/geometry_nodes/curve/curve_to_mesh.html) node, which means that texture mapping is not really possible.
 This NodeGroup generates these missing UVs for you, based on the existing Face Corners.

+## Configuration

+1. add the node to your group
+2. connect the base curve and the profile curve to the node
+3. connect the output `UVs` to a new socket of `Group Output`
+4. set the `attribute domain` of this group output to `face corner`
+5. assign an identifier for this attribute in `Output Attributes`.
+5. load the attribute in the shader with the previously assigned identifier